 Dog bites or dog attacks can cause serious and disfiguring injuries.
 However, if you’ve been bitten by a dog in California, you may be entitled to compensation for your injuries.
-Contact an experienced San Bernardino & Hemet dog bit lawyer at the Albert E. Hirst Law Offices today by calling (909) 885- 7190 to discuss your case.
-Your consultation is free and there are no fees if we do not win your case.
+Contact an experienced San Bernardino & Hemet dog bite lawyer today by calling (909) 885- 7190 to discuss your case.
+Your consultation is free at Albert E. Hirst – Workers’ Compensation Lawyer; handling dog bite cases in the Inland Empire for nearly 40 years.
+There are no fees if we do not win your case.

 California Law Regarding Dog Bites

 Under California law, when an individual is injured by a dog bite, the dog’s owner may be held liable for those injuries and other damages if the incident occurred in a public place or on private property where the injured victim was lawfully present.
 This law only covers dog bites and not instances where a dog might jump on a person and scratch or otherwise injure them.

 California’s dog bite law is what is known as a strict liability statute.
 This means that the owner of the dog can be legally responsible for any injuries caused by their dog’s bite no matter whether the owner knew that the dog was vicious or had a history of viciousness.
 Dog owners also cannot assert that they used reasonable care to prevent their dog from injuring others.
 In other words, even if the owner had no idea that their dog would act aggressively, or they tried to make sure their dog wouldn’t bite anyone, they can still be found liable for the injuries their dog’s bite causes.

 One exception to this law is if the dog bit someone while performing law enforcement or military duties.
 If an individual is injured by a dog bite in these instances, even if they were lawfully present on public or private property, they cannot sue for damages.